 - The research team has been monitoring mercury levels over time in relation to A8 notch openings.
 Mercury levels remained steady over five gate openings through 2015.
 In 2016, the team saw a huge spike in mercury levels between July and October with no gate change.
 This spike showed up in smaller fish with higher levels of mercury.
 By February 2017, the levels decreased, but were still higher than the year before.
-The results from the next sampling will be critical to determining whether the levels are continuing to return to their pre-spike levels. - The cause of the spike in mercury levels appears to be happening in the upper part of the slough and does not look like a gate-related phenomenon.
+The results from summer of 2017 showed that mercury levels in the fish had returned to similar levels as in previous years.
+This even after all eight gates were opened in May of 2017. - The cause of the spike in mercury levels appears to have happened in the upper part of the slough and is not a gate-related phenomenon.
 One hypothesis is a chemical event occurred that increased the methylation rate, maybe related to dissolved oxygen. - Another suggestion was that gradual erosion in Upper Alviso Slough might have released an historic deposition or concentrated pocket of mercury.

-Water Column Mercury Study Results through Study Year 2016 -Mark Marvin-DiPasquale (USGS) continued work on changes in mercury levels in the water column.
+Water Column Mercury Study Results through Study Year 2017 - Mark Marvin-DiPasquale (USGS) continued work on changes in mercury levels in the water column.